Accenture/mercury/guides/CHAPTER-2.md

 function.

 Suspend function is a powerful way to write high throughput application.
-Your code is presented in a sequential style that is easier to write and maintain.
+Your code is presented in a sequential flow that is easier to write and maintain.

 You may want to try the demo "file upload" REST endpoint to see how suspend function behaves.
 If you follow Chapter-1, your lambda example application is already running.
 To test the file upload endpoint, here is a simple Python script: